 Each new version of the story removes some of the brilliance of Fellini’s original, peeling away layers until what’s left is nothing but a simple account of a man-whorish Italian director.
 Fellini conceived 8½ after achieving international fame with La Dolce Vita in 1960, during a period wherein everyone was asking what his next project would be.
 With the pressure on, Fellini envisioned a film about a director with an artistic block, who then takes pieces of his life and incorporates them into the fantasy of his next picture.
 Of course, this is exactly what Fellini did to make his film, but strangely that flourish isn’t reused in Marshall’s Nine, an unsavory and jumbled musical that replaces the bravado of Fellini’s masterwork with cleavage, burlesque costume design, and the misuse of great actors, almost all of them Oscar-winners: Daniel Day-Lewis, Judi Dench, Penelope Cruz, Marion Cotillard, Kate Hudson, Nicole Kidman, and Sophia Loren.

 There was a special luster within Fellini’s film, in that the story he was telling was his own; his involvement on and off screen made the eccentric, whirling frenzy approach of the direction autobiographically linked to the power of the narrative.
-The images we see in 8½ exist as the filmmaker’s actual fantasies and anxieties transformed into that of his character, whereas through the filtering process from play to book to musical, the story is stripped of its potency and left with the basics.
+The images we see in 8½ exist as the filmmaker’s actual fantasies and anxieties transformed into that of his character, whereas through the filtering process from play to book to the musical, the story is stripped of its potency and left with the basics.
 This musical reduces Fellini’s brilliant, complicated film into a rather repugnant story of an egomaniac who wants everyone to feel sorry for him because he’s in pain—an apparently dreadful condition where he’s compelled to have sex with beautiful actresses without consideration for his even more beautiful wife.